 Agroecology is based on traditional agricultural practices carried out by our ancestors across the globe before our food production became industrialized and extractive.
 It is community-based food production without chemical pesticides and fertilizers.

 The Farmworker Association of Florida’s Agroecology program is part of our work on food sovereignty and environmental justice.
 We view the necessary change to the inequities inherent in the current food system in which we live to be rooted at the community level.
 To that end, we have four community gardens operating in four of our five area offices: Apopka, Pierson, Fellsmere, and Homestead.
-Currently we are starting a new community garden near our Immokalee office.
+Currently we are starting new community garden near our Immokalee office

 Community gardens